Frequently Asked Questions

 • Application of a coverage exclusion

-• Disability is tied to a pre-existing condition
+• Disability tied to a pre-existing condition

 • Failure to seek ongoing medical treatment